Dedox-tech/chakra-landing-page/README.md

 ## Features

-The landing page was built with React and Chakra UI, employing a polished minimalist design.
+The landing page was built with React and Chakra UI, employing a minimalist design.
 Also, the site includes a dark-mode, that users can toggle according with their preferences.
 When users enter the site, they can see a home option, that explains the rationale of the page.
-Moreover, there is FAQ section, with common question about Covid-19 vaccines.
+Moreover, there is a FAQ section, with common question about Covid-19 vaccines.

 ![Home](https://dl.dropboxusercontent.com/s/3ayvskc0tduck37/Home-computador.png?dl=0)

 The most relevant feature is our map.
-It shows the number of doses of Covid-19 vaccines given by country.
+It shows the number of doses of Covid-19 vaccines of each country.
 On hover, a pop up appears with a country flag and the amount of doses according to the type (Moderna, Pfizer, Sinovac, etc.).
 Furthermore, a Contact Us section was made, where you can send a message to the development team.

 ![Map](https://dl.dropboxusercontent.com/s/z69summc5lfqu5v/Mapa%20celular.png?dl=0)